 2. Define participant groups

 Run the customer journey mapping exercise in a group.
-Make sure the group of participants is 4-6 or 6-8 and not more than that.
+Make sure the group of participants is 4-6 and not more than that.
 And if you are an enterprise having a larger group of participants and you want to capture multiple touchpoints and multiple personas, then create multiple groups.

 The thumb rule here is to make sure that you have a manageable group size!

 An ideal size is 5-6 participants in each group with one moderator.

 And, if you have a larger number of participants,

 – divide them into smaller groups and